Study real-life challenges from different angles

 The Master’s programme in European Governance explores pressing concerns facing Europe today:

-- How do we manage flows of migrants into Europe?
+How do we manage flows of refugees into Europe?

-- How can we make the transition to a green economy and sustainable forms of energy?
+How can Europe make the transition to a green economy and sustainable forms of energy?

 These are amongst the most important questions facing Europe today.
 Each issue involves activities at the local, national and European level, and each requires insight into the fields of economics, law and public administration.
 The interdisciplinary Master’s programme in European Governance will equip you with the knowledge and skills to answer these questions and to formulate appropriate responses to the challenges they pose.
 Our programme prepares you to deal with and work within the framework of European governance – both in Brussels and at home.

-Study and live in two different European locations
+Live and study in two different European locations

 Successful graduates will receive two Master's degrees, one from each university, specifying that the degree was completed in cooperation between the universities.
 The two degrees are equivalent to the Master’s degree in countries of the four partner universities as follows: